 Another walkable date night

 Depending on the weather, you can keep things moving along and do a little “progressive” dinner-date crawl.
-There are lots of places to discover in downtown Kitchener, including the The Rich Uncle Tavern, a brasserie and tavern that features a cool main dining room, a study-like lounge upstairs and many shareable, small plates to dive into.
+There are lots of places to discover in downtown Kitchener, including the new The Rich Uncle Tavern, a brasserie and tavern that features a cool main dining room, a study-like lounge upstairs and many shareable, small plates to dive into.
 (The Rich Uncle used to be The Berlin and is slated to open in June.)

 As well, in the Highland-Belmont neighbourhood of Kitchener, you can walk a block or two and informally sample shawarma from Highland Halal Shawarma, Afghani aushak dumplings from Chopan Kabob and some shimbra asa chickpea fritters and injera bread at Muya Ethiopian before visiting the patio at McMullen’s Canadian Pub & Pizzeria for an evening beverage.